 As well as events for the general public, the inaugural Future Collect will also feature a number of professional network opportunities for curators and artists, organised by Future Collect Project Manager, Rohini Malik Okon and Curatorial Trainee Nikita Gill.

 We are delighted to announce Jade Montserrat as the first artist to be chosen for Future Collect.
 Commissioning artists is rare and yet such a vital part of the livelihood for artists.
 This commission creates the space for artists to engage with the collection but also to bring the public along with them and create a meaningful context to engage with the commission and to create new relations with the collections.
 We are extremely grateful for the support from the Art Fund and Arts Council England to make this project possible as well as our first partnering museum, Manchester Art Gallery.

 Sepake Angiama, Artistic Director of Iniva

-Prompted by readings of Ira Aldridge’s African American diasporic career and life, the polyphonic work I have proposed for Future Collect reflects an emphasis on care: care for the collection and care for art and artists, encouraging collective intergenerational transnational solidarities.
-I am excited for the opportunity to develop my practice, and this extraordinary commission promises a year of learning and, wonderfully, making art and exploring collections.
+Prompted by the readings of Ira Aldridge’s African American diasporic career and life, the polyphonic work I have proposed for Future Collect reflects an emphasis on care: Care for the collection and care for the art and artists, encouraging collective intergenerational transnational solidarities.
+I am excited for the opportunity to develop my practice, and this extraordinary commission promises a year of learning and, wonderfully, making art and exploring the collections.

 Alistair Hudson, Director of the Whitworth and Manchester Art Gallery